-Sleep apnea is a complex disorder and it could have at the root, issues we never thought could be related, such as the metabolic syndrome.
-The good news is that in your journey to diminish and heal your sleep apnea, your general health will improve as well.
+Sleep apnea is a complex disorder and it could have at the root issues we never thought could be related, such as the metabolic syndrome.
+The good news is that in your journey to decrease your sleep apnea index your general health will improve as well.

 The Root Cause of Obstructive Sleep Apnea (OSA): Local & Systemic Inflammation

 At the root of sleep apnea there is a certain degree of inflammation, either local or systemic.
 Inflammation may be caused by food and/or environmental allergies, metabolic syndrome and all that it entails, and possible chronic bacterial, fungal or viral infections.

 Snoring is commonly associated with Obstructive Sleep Apnea, however not all people who snore actually have sleep apnea.
 A 2014 study from Northumbria University and Newcastle University, the Centre for Sleep Research, indicated that snoring is not a simple matter and may be an early sign to look at other disorders that may be developing such as cardiometabolic syndrome, daytime sleepiness, and Upper Airway Resistance Syndrome, which eventually may lead to sleep apnea (Deary, Ellis, Wilson, Coulter & Barclay, 2014).
 This study shows how treating the snoring may be a proactive way to look at sleep apnea prevention.

 Metabolic Sydrome is strongly linked to Obstructive Sleep Apnea

 OSA is oftentimes common in people who are overweight or obese.
 Many patients though, are perfectly fit, but still suffer from sleep apnea.
 If you are indeed overweight, working on losing weight can make a significant difference.
 If you are struggling with losing weight, assessing for insulin resistance, possible thyroid problems and food sensitivities can help speed up the process.